-Our Cold Weather Alerts keep health and social care professionals informed about winter weather conditions that may impact on peoples health
+Our Cold Weather Alerts keep health and social care professionals informed about winter weather conditions that may impact on people's health

 The effects of severe cold weather on health can be significant and symptoms often go unrecognised.
-In 2010/11, there were 23,700 more deaths in England between the months of December 2010 and March 2011 than were observed over the rest of the year.
+In 2011/12, there were 24,200 more deaths in England between the months of December 2011 and March 2012 than were observed over the rest of the year.

 Cold temperatures can cause physiological effects such as thicker blood, increase in blood pressure and tightening of the airways - making people who already have conditions such as chronic lung disease and asthma even more vulnerable.
 People with Chronic Obstructive Pulmonary Disease (COPD) also have a significantly increased risk of ill-health and hospitalisation during periods of cold weather, as well as periods where there are high levels of circulating respiratory infections.
-We provide a COPD-related forecast alert service through GP surgeries across the UK, this service is known as Healthy Outlook.

 As you are already aware, there is a strong link between the onset of cold weather and deaths from both heart attacks and respiratory illnesses.
 Older people are particularly at risk as they do not feel the cold until their body temperature falls.